Dear Thorne Community,

 OAK: We know many of you care deeply about our fearless and charismatic founder, Oakleigh Thorne.
 While he is the healthiest 91-year-old any of us know, he has been encouraged to take the recommended precautions for people of his age.
 Staying home is challenging for many of us, but especially for Oak – his social calendar is busier than most of his younger coworkers!
 Feel free to send him an email to say hi or maybe set up a phone call or video chat (he learned how to use ZOOM this week)!

 FINANCIAL IMPACT: Thanks in large part to generosity of people like you who have made Thorne a priority for their philanthropy, Thorne is financially stable for the time being.
 As always, we are carefully managing our finances and at this time we have eliminated all non-essential expenses.
-Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our programs being cancelled.
-All of that said, like most nonprofits, this pandemic will have a significant impact on our financial health now and into the future.
+Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our school programs being cancelled and pivoting to a small group size camp model.
+Like most nonprofits, this pandemic will have a significant impact on our financial health now and into the future.
+Changes to summer programming alone will cost Thorne more than $400,000 in revenue.
 We ask those that are able to be as generous as they can during these challenging time.
 First and foremost, consider helping vulnerable populations and those impacted the most by COVID 19 and, if possible, also support your most trusted and beloved nonprofits like Thorne.
 We have been serving our community for more than six decades and with your support we will remain strong after the COVID 19 crisis has ended.
 If you want to know more about the needs of our organization at this time or are interested in making donation please contact email@example.com or contribute via the donate page on our website.

 HOW THORNE IS RESPONDING WITH PROGRAMS: Thorne staff are working hard to find creative and impactful ways to be of service to our community during these unprecedented times.
 We are focused on being of service to our students and their families and meeting the needs of vulnerable populations and those most impacted by COVID 19.
 Our response is being directed in five key areas:

-• Nature Kits – Thorne is providing nature exploration related materials, supplies, and information to Boulder County families through social service organizations and Thorne’s multicultural and bi-lingual community liaisons, to help provide these families with the resources and know-how they need to safely and joyfully connect their kids to nature and the outdoors during these stressful times.
+- Nature Kits and Micro Gifts – Thorne is providing nature exploration related materials, supplies, equipment, and information to Boulder County families through social service organizations and Thorne’s multicultural and bi-lingual community liaisons, to help provide these families with the resources and know-how they need to safely and joyfully connect their kids to nature and the outdoors during these stressful times.
+To date, 540 families have received support valued in excess of $25,000.

-• Parent Resources – Thorne is providing parents with activities and resources shared through e-mail and social media to help encourage families and children to safely and joyfully connect with nature while schools or childcare centers are closed.
-Please sign up for Thorne’s e-newsletter or visit our facebook page if you want your family to benefit from this offering.
+- Parent Resources – Thorne is providing parents with activities and resources in English and Spanish shared through bi-weekly e-mails and social media to help encourage families and children to safely and joyfully connect with nature while schools or childcare centers are closed.
+Our educators are also providing bi-lingual and culturally competent, direct one-on-one outreach and mentorship around the topics of safely getting outside and exploring in nature to parents and children through phone calls and virtual meetings.
+Check out our COVID-19 Resources Page on our website and please sign up for Thorne’s e-newsletter or visit our Facebook and Instagram if you want your family to benefit from this offering.
+If you one-on-one support would benefit you and your family, please e-mail firstname.lastname@example.org and we can set up a time to meet with you.

-• Teacher Resources –Thorne is preparing to provide nature and outdoor related curriculum, to help teachers deliver quality educational content to students who will be learning from home for the next month and possibly longer.
+- Teacher Resources –Thorne is developing nature and outdoor related curriculum, to help teachers deliver quality educational content to students who will be learning from home until the end of the school year.
+These resources include virtual field trips to Sombrero Marsh and interactive, hands-on lessons on Colorado Ecosystems, Decomposers, and Bees.

-• Online Community – Thorne is using its various social media platforms to create an online community where parents and teachers can share how they are safely and joyfully engaging youth in nature, so that others can learn and be inspired to take similar action.
+- Online Community – Thorne is using its various social media platforms to create an online community where parents can share how they are safely and joyfully engaging youth in nature, so that others can learn and be inspired to take similar action.
+We have also launched a 20 organization collaborative marketing and outreach campaign, Outside Every Day, to encourage Boulder County parents to get their kids outside.

 Please know that all of these actions are being carried out in collaboration with like-minded organizations and that we are doing our best to communicate and coordinate with local governments, school districts, and other nonprofits so that we are not duplicating any services.
 Whenever possible we will feed our resources into other organization’s efforts if that is how we can best be of service to our community.